 #1.
 Tracking youth progress using the Fair Futures "Goals & Steps" framework.
 In this framework, Goals are standardized and represent positive outcomes and Steps represent progress towards goals.
 Steps also serve to help guide Coaches on how to help a young person achieve that particular goal.

-The Online Platform will allow Coaches to work with young people to develop academic and career development goals based on where they are and track progress in a visual way.
+The Online Platform will allow Coaches to work with young people to develop academic and career development goals, based on where they are and where they want to go, and track progress in a visual way.
 For young people aging out of care, it can be used to track progress in obtaining and maintaining housing and building independent living skills.